 Oh, the things you can do with chickpeas!

 If you follow my blog, you’ve probably noticed that I have a thing for dessert hummus.
 Like my Chocolate Walnut Hummus.
 Or my Loaded Oatmeal Chocolate Chip Cookie Dough dessert hummus.
 I know you’re thinking I’m crazy, but plain old savory hummus all the time gets old.
 Am I right?
 So, why not sweeten it up a bit and dip some fruit in it instead of carrots?

-The Recipe ReDux theme for October is Pumpkin, and although I’m not usually one of those pumpkin spice everything types, I had this dessert hummus idea in my head, and I just had to give it a go.
+I had this pumpkin pie hummus idea in my head, and I just had to give it a go.
 So happy I did because this is SO good, and it’s such an easy and healthy dessert idea.